13 Top Chinese Car Brands [As Of 2025]

 Founded in 1997

+The company has more than 1,500 distribution and service outlets in 80+ countries.
 Like most other Chinese auto companies, Chery focuses on independent research and innovation.
 It has four R&D centers in China, the United States, Germany, and Brazil.

-Chery is a member of Harmony Intelligent Mobility Alliance (HIMA), an alliance of automotive companies in China that co-develop smart cars with technology company Huawei.
+Chery is a member of Harmony Intelligent Mobility Alliance (HIMA), an alliance of automotive companies in China that co-develops smart cars with technology company Huawei.
+Under this collaboration, Chery has developed the Luxeed S7 sedan, featuring Huawei’s ADS 2.0 self-driving system, which includes self-parking capabilities.

 3. SAIC Motor

-Founded In: 1955
+Founded in: 1955

 From 2010 to 2022, SAIC sold the highest number of vehicles among the largest Chinese auto companies and was only surpassed by BYD in 2023.
+SAIC-owned brands include IM Motors (EV), Rising Auto, Maxus, Roewe, and MG Motors.

 Out of all, MG is perhaps the most popular auto brand under SAIC.
 The origin of the brand can be traced back to the 1920s, when it was established as Morris Garages Limited in Oxford, England.
 It is mostly known for producing affordable sports cars.